 Read through the information below to learn about your options for registering and voting.
 Once you’ve made your plan to vote, get the details on this year’s Democratic candidates and how you can support their campaigns.

 Are you registered to vote?
 If not, online registration is the fastest and easiest way to register to vote.
-The deadline for registration is October 18, so go to the Illinois Board of Elections registration page today and make it official.
+Go to the Illinois Board of Elections registration page today and make it official.
 All you need is your Illinois driver’s license or state ID.
 (You can use the same link to check your registration status, if you’re not sure whether you’ve already done it.)

 3 Ways to Vote

 You have three options for voting: vote by mail, vote in person at an early voting location, or vote in person at your normal polling location on election day.

 However you plan to vote, make a voting plan in advance.
 Think about when and where you’ll do it, and about any arrangements you’ll need to make to get it done.

 There are two steps to voting by mail:

 - Submit a vote-by-mail application.
 This is how you notify election authorities that you want to vote by mail rather than in person this year.